-Otis Freeman Curtis, Ph.D., Professor of Botany and Plant Physiologist in the Experiment Station.[†]
+Otis Freeman Curtis, Ph.D., Professor of Botany and Plant Physiologist in the Experiment Station.

+Ralph Wright Curtis, M.S.A., Professor of Ornamental Horticulture.
 William Marshall Curtiss, Ph.D., Assistant Professor of Marketing and Investigator in Marketing in the Experiment Station.